Simple wood carving- develop skills in whittling and finishing to create beautiful forms

 Tom Hungerford has taught in Steiner Schools for 25 years, principally as a Bothmer Gymnast and Phys Education Teacher but also extensively in the high school in the Hard Crafts across range of materials and skill development areas including leather book binding, shoemaking, metal work and more.
 He has also been a Class Teacher.
 Tom brings wood carving, copper work and other hard crafts to students in our full-time Advanced Diploma of Rudolf Steiner Education, among many other subjects.

 No prior experience is required, and all materials are supplied.
-This course is capped at 20 (??) places.
+This course is capped at 20 places.
+The course will proceed pending sufficient enrolments.

-Note: we will sit outside with braziers for warmth unless the conditions are inclement and prevent this in which case we will go inside.
+Note: we will sit outside with braziers for warmth unless the conditions are inclement in which case we will go inside.
+We will provide a cheese platter, but you may wish to provide your own lunch and morning tea.
 Please wear warm clothes, comfortable shoes, and if you wish, bring your own apron.

 Information: Short courses coordinator Tom Hungerford, telephone 0452 592 903